moritzploss/polychat/README.md

 ## About

 PolyChat is a chat application that supports real time translation of video and text messages using the Google Translate API.

 The project was originally developed using JavaScript (Express) and React.
 This version aims to improve and expand the original design and was built with TypeScript, React, Redux and MongoDB.

+The original Node.js `backend` server is currently being rebuilt using Elixir (and Phoenix).
+See the `backend_elixir` directory for more information.

 ## What it looks like